pytorch/torchx/docs/source/app_best_practices.rst

 This is how Pytorch Lightning's
 `ModelCheckpoint <https://pytorch-lightning.readthedocs.io/en/latest/extensions/generated/pytorch_lightning.callbacks.ModelCheckpoint.html>`__ hook works.

-This is generally the most common but makes it harder to make a reusable app since your trainer app needs to include the model definition code.
+This is the most common but makes it harder to make a reusable app since your trainer app needs to include the model definition code.

 TorchScript Models
 ^^^^^^^^^^^^^^^^^^^^^^